 Technology is changing medicine.
 This change is clearly seen in the world of dentistry where more dentists are engaged in research and development.
 Dentists are now using 3D printers to create a variety of dental apparatuses made of ceramic and metal.
 Technology related to 3D printing has eliminated the need for some dentists to send out the manufacturing of implants and crowns to labs.
 This saves the practice money.
 They can use 3D printers to create their own aligners and other apparatuses.
-While it may be exciting, technological innovations may lead to more pressing concerns when it comes to your finances because your dental practice CPA should be including R&D tax credits as part of your clinic's tax planning.
+While it may be exciting, technological innovations may lead to more pressing concerns when it comes to your finances because your dental practice CPA should be including R&D tax credits as part of your clinic’s tax planning.
+This article will go into dentist accounting practices and tax credits.

 · Be technological in nature